Practical

 • All applicants are required to write a letter of motivation, on which basis a selection is made, with specification of prior knowledge, relevant diploma(s) and list of grades including a description of the grading system.

-• Students are asked to indicate their preference for the track at one of the universities (EUR or UGhent).
+• Students are asked to indicate their preference for the track at one of the universities.
 Allocation of students depends on preferences as well as available spots per university.
-The university you study will execute a degree, so you will have two degrees.
+The university you study will execute a degree.

-• A minimum of two letters of recommendation are required.
+• Two letters of recommendation are required.
 If needed, these letters can also be send separately to imarc@law.eur.nl, with the name of the applicant in the reference.

 • All applicants are required to send information on their prior/current education (in their CV):